 Christopher nurtured Bard’s “Young Shakespeareans” Summer Camp Program, which provides an opportunity every summer for well over 200 young people to train with company artist/instructors on the Bard stages.
 The Festival has also developed a Student Matinee series that annually brings as many as 8,000 students to performances, introducing them to the magic of Shakespeare’s stories and language.

 During the past several years, Bard has expanded its education programs with Bard in the Classroom, Bard in your Neighbourhood and Riotous Youth programs for young people, students and teachers.
-No child or school is turned away and therefore accessibility to all the programmes is looked after and made available at every level.
+No child or school is turned away, and subsidies are available so all may participate.
 This commitment to youth outreach and education is making an important contribution to the development of a knowledgeable and enthusiastic “audience of the future” for the performing arts in general.

 In addition to his role as Artistic Director, Christopher has frequently performed and directed at Bard on the Beach.
 His directing credits include A Midsummer Night’s Dream (1990 and 2003), As You Like It (1991) The Winter’s Tale (1997), Henry V (2002) and Shakespeare’s Rebel (2015).
 Favourite roles among the innumerable characters he has played at Bard are Bottom in A Midsummer Night’s Dream, Malvolio in Twelfth Night, the title roles in Richard III and King Lear as well as Falstaff in The Merry Wives of Windsor.